 You can do this by displaying a guarantee or refund policy on your site.

-That way, they won’t mind buying something from your e-commerce store, as they know that they can return the good if there are any problems.
+That way, they won’t mind buying something from your e-commerce store, as they know that they can return the goods if there are any problems.
 And by doing so, you should be able to effectively lower cart abandonment rates.

 Because of this, you’ve allowed them to not question their judgment anymore, as there is an easy solution if they’re unhappy with what they receive.

-Virtual product — If you’re selling information products, or something virtual, such as a SaaS platform, you can still implement this conversion rate optimization strategy by providing a ‘’30 day guarantee.’’
+Virtual product — If you’re selling information products, or something virtual, such as a SaaS platform, you can still implement this conversion rate optimization strategy by providing a ‘’30-day guarantee.’’

 Are you worried that everyone will take advantage of you and ask for a full refund after having downloaded your stuff?

 Most people don’t ask for a refund, even if the option is open to them.

 You can also reduce risk by providing free shipping (for refunds too).